-Research conducted at the CASR involves the collaboration of researchers and students of various disciplines: anthropology, political science, psychology, sociology, history, and work, among others.
-From interdisciplinary perspective CASR researchers develop multifaceted and complex social research to improve our understanding of human social action and develop practical solutions to various social problems and challenges.
-CASR promotes interdisciplinary social research and collaboration among researchers through various working groups, coordination of research projects with other research institutes, governmental and nonorganizations, governmental and other stakeholders.
+Research conducted at the CASR involves the collaboration of researchers and students of various disciplines: anthropology, political science, psychology, sociology, history, and social work, among others.
+From an interdisciplinary perspective CASR researchers develop multifaceted and complex social research to improve our understanding of human social action and develop practical solutions to various social problems and challenges.
+CASR promotes interdisciplinary social research and collaboration among researchers through various working groups, coordination of research projects with other research institutes, governmental and nongovernmental organizations, and stakeholders.